scikit-hep/awkward/CONTRIBUTING.md

 ```
 This can reduce the time taken to perform the preparation step in the event that only the package-building step is needed.

-`nox` also lets us re-use the virtualenvs that it creates for each session with the `-R` flag, eliminating the dependency reinstall time:
+`nox` also lets us reuse the virtualenvs that it creates for each session with the `-R` flag, eliminating the dependency reinstall time:
 ```bash
 nox -R -s prepare
 ```